rhberro/the-fake-backend/README.md

 | method    | yes      | The route methods, check the method's properties table below.      |

 ### Methods

-Every method accept its own properties so you can configure the way you want.

 | Property  | Required | Default  |
 |-----------|----------|----------|